jillianchi/samur-ai/README.md

 ## Workshop Context

-SamurAI is the facilitator's agent.
+SamurAI is the facilitator's agent - to be hosted publicly.
 Workshop participants build and deploy their own [ListingBot](https://github.com/jillianchi/ai-engineer-mpp) endpoint — SamurAI then discovers and calls each participant's endpoint, paying in USDC per listing.